sal55/langs/q-python.md

 Used to set up pointers to objects or data:
 ```
-     p := ^a
+     p := ^a             # pointer to variant
-     q := &a
+     q := &a             # pointer to underlying packed type
 ```
-The ^ form is to create a pointer to variant object (so a pointer to any type that a variant can hold).

-The & form creates a pointer to the underlying packed data, and is a pointer to a specific packed type.

 #### Extra Loop Controls

 Q allows **exit**, **next**, **redo** and **restart*. **exit** corresponds to **break** in Python.

-All of them work with nested loops too, unlike pretty much every language.
+All of them work with nested loops too, unlike pretty much every other language.

 #### Conditional Statements